citp/BlockSci/docs/reference/heuristics/change.rst

 .. autoattribute:: blocksci.heuristics.change.optimal_change

     If there exists an output that is smaller than any of the inputs it is likely the change.
 If a change output was larger than the smallest input, then the coin selection algorithm wouldn't need to add the input in the first place.
+(Note that if a transaction has only one input, all outputs are likely to have a value smaller than the input and will be returned).

 .. autofunction:: blocksci.heuristics.change.power_of_ten_value